diorz38/LaraTabler/index.md

 2. run `touch database\database.sqlite` (default is sqlite, you can change to mysql, or other)
 3. run `php artisan migrate`
 4. run `php artisan lumki:setup` follow the **onscreen instructions**, to setup roles-permissions for jetstream
+5. run `npm install && npm run dev`
-5. and you ready to go
+6. and you ready to go

 ### Screenshoot